Donating Complex Assets

 One of our experts will explain the different options available to you.

-Donors who are new to The Foundation will need to set up a Donor Advised Fund in order to donate complex assets, which our team can assist you with.
+Clients who are new to The Foundation will need to set up a Donor Advised Fund in order to donate complex assets, which our team can assist you with.

 Consult with legal and tax advisors before making a decision